haukurtg/e2edfconverter/README.md

 A Python tool to convert Nicolet/Nervus `.e` EEG files into standard EDF+ format.
 No vendor DLLs, no MATLAB (which costs money!), just Python!
 I couldn't find a native Python way to get `.e` files out of their vendor format, so me and Opus 4.5 wrote this.

 > **Acknowledgment**: This project wouldn't exist without the excellent [FieldTrip](https://github.com/fieldtrip/fieldtrip) toolbox.
 Their MATLAB implementation of the Nervus/Nicolet file format (`read_nervus_header.m` and `read_nervus_data.m`) was the foundation for this Python port.
-Since then, we've added substantial GUID/event parsing through our own reverse‑engineering work.
+Since then, we've added substantial GUID/event and channel ID parsing logic through our own reverse‑engineering work.
 Thank you to the FieldTrip team!

 > **Note**: Some of our reverse‑engineered event labels are (unfortunately) in Norwegian.